-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration. - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children. - the potential for children with SEND or certain medical conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs, and - communication barriers and difficulties in managing or reporting these challenges. - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so. - 7.3 Any reports of abuse involving children with SEND will therefore require close liaison with the designated safeguarding lead (or a deputy) and the SENCO. - 7.4 At St. Cuthbert's RC High School we will provide extra pastoral support and attention for these children, along with ensuring appropriate support for communication.
+- 6.13 Children with special educational needs or disabilities (SEND) or certain medical or physical health conditions can face additional safeguarding challenges both online and offline.
+Additional barriers can exist when recognising abuse and neglect in this group of children.
+These can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration. - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children. - the potential for children with SEND or certain medical conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs, and - communication barriers and difficulties in managing or reporting these challenges. - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so. - 6.14 Any reports of abuse involving children with SEND will therefore require close liaison with the designated safeguarding lead (or a deputy) and the SENCO. - 6.15 At St Cuthbert's Roman Catholic High School we will provide extra pastoral support and attention for these children, along with ensuring appropriate support for communication.

-Children who are lesbian, gay, bi or trans (LGBT):
+Children who are lesbian, gay, bisexual or gender questioning (LGBT):